 Achievement motivation is the desire to master problems, improve skills and abilities, and to do well in a particular area.
 It involves a spontaneous evaluation of one’s performance against standards of excellence and an experience of satisfaction when the performance is successful.
 One element in children’s level of achievement motivation is their attributions concerning success and failure in a task.
 Four attributions or reasons for behavior and outcome can be identified: ability, effort, task difficulty, and luck.
 These causative factors influence children’s reactions to their behavior and their expectations about future performances.
 They can be considered in two dimensions: internal/external and stable/unstable.
 Task difficulty and luck are causes external to the individual and if outcome is attributed to those causes, effort to achieve is less likely to be made than if the outcome is attributed to ability and effort, which are causes controlled by the individual.
 Ability and task difficulty are stable causes, whereas effort and luck are unstable and changeable.
 Attributions about success and failure made to a stable cause are more likely to effect expectancies about future performance than those made to unstable causes.
 For example, a child who attributes outcome to his ability will expect success or failure in a similar task if his ability is considered adequate or not.
 And the child in this instance is likely to work hard, persist in the task, and try to succeed.
 A child who attributes outcome to task difficulty will expect success or failure if the task is considered easy or hard.
 On the other hand, a child who attributes outcome to unstable factors like the amount of effort made or luck will have uncertain expectancies about his performance (Weiner, 1974).

-Within the genre of action-oriented animated series from the 1980s, there would seem to be several recurring themes, concepts and ideas utilised to provide variety to certain episodes within those series.
-The most common of these is the obligatory “shrinking episode” (and this would be utilised in the ThunderCats series with the episode “The Wolfrat”), but another theme often used is a “snow-based” episode – an episode that takes place in a snowy location, with the different scenarios that that environment can create.
-In “Lord of the Snows”, this is the theme that is utilised, and whilst it would be easy to dismiss this as unoriginal, in fact this episode employs this theme with brilliant credibility and originality, whilst in the process further exploring the ThunderCats’ adopted planet of Third Earth by introducing Hook Mountain and the Kingdom of the Snowmen.
+Within the genre of action-oriented animated series from the 1980s, there would seem to be several recurring themes, concepts and ideas utilized to provide variety to certain episodes within those series.
+The most common of these is the obligatory “shrinking episode” (and this would be utilized in the ThunderCats series with the episode “The Wolfrat”), but another theme often used is a “snow-based” episode—an episode that takes place in a snowy location, with the different scenarios that that environment can create.
+In “Lord of the Snows”, this is the theme that is utilized, and whilst it would be easy to dismiss this as unoriginal, in fact this episode employs this theme with brilliant credibility and originality, whilst in the process further exploring the ThunderCats’ adopted planet of Third Earth by introducing Hook Mountain and the Kingdom of the Snowmen.

 Something else that strikes me personally about this episode is how beautifully animated it is, with some highly inventive and visually exciting angles used during the fight sequences and some truly gorgeous background artwork of the various snowy landscapes evidenced on Hook Mountain.
 This episode is a true feast for the eyes, and something that the animators on ThunderCats deserved to be proud of.

-To summarise, this episode is unique in a variety of ways, and is also very significant in the overall context of the series – as such, it is easily one of the most memorable episodes of ThunderCats‘ season 1.
+To summarize, this episode is unique in a variety of ways, and is also very significant in the overall context of the series.
+As such, it is easily one of the most memorable episodes of ThunderCats‘ first season.